Basic-Data-Infrastructure/bdi-stack/README.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

----
-title: BDI Association Registry
+# BDI Association Registry

-lang: en
----
+## ⚠ DISCLAIMER ⚠

+**The software is for demo purposes only!**  It has not been audited for security flaws and is not suitable as a starting point to develop software.
+Use at your own risk.

-# In development
+## In development

 NOTE: This repository is work in progress.
 This document sets out the goals of the projects, not the current state of affairs.

-# Context
+## Context

 The BDI is a framework for data sharing between federated organisations.
 When developing BDI-compatible components, they are